You are here

 Monitors behavior of residents; keeps tracking system of resident’s negative and/or positive behavior; serves as go-between with counselors and residents; acts as a role model;

-Serves as back-up to units and responds to calls for assistance; intervenes in and defuses assaultive or crisis situations between residents or residents and staff; physically break up altercations; determines action to be taken on situations; contacts O.D. and/or superintendent if restraints or use of mace is determined to be required; directs staff in action to take in situations; assures security staff are given appropriate equipment;
+Serves as back-up to units and responds to calls for assistance; intervenes in and defuses assaultive or crisis situations between residents or residents and staff; physically break up altercations; determines action to be taken on situations; contacts Office on Duty and/or superintendent if restraints or use of mace is determined to be required; directs staff in action to take in situations; assures security staff are given appropriate equipment;

 Knowledge and Abilities